 - Position players in the Top 14%

 For purposes of Type designation, a SP is defined as a pitcher who threw twice as many starts as relief appearances in the immediately preceding season.

 If chosen in the Rule 5 draft, a player must be kept on the selecting team’s 27-man major league roster for the entire season after the draft—he may not be optioned or designated to the minors.
-The selecting team may, at any time, release the Rule 5 draftee to return him to his former team; however, this should NOT be done in game.
-Instead, this should be posted in Ping: Commish along with further instructions, if necessary, to replace said player on their roster.
+The selecting team may, at any time, release the Rule 5 draftee to return him to his former team in-game AND ALSO post this in the Ping: Commish Forum along with further instructions, if necessary, to replace said player on their roster.
 Once a Rule 5 draftee spends an entire season on his new team’s 27-man roster, his status reverts to normal and he may be optioned or designated for assignment.

 To prevent the abuse of the Rule 5 draft, the rule also states that the draftee must be active for at least 90 days.
 This keeps teams from drafting players, then placing them on the disabled list for the majority of the season.
 For example, if a Rule 5 draftee was active for only 67 days in his first season with his new club, he must be active for an additional 23 games in his second season to satisfy the Rule 5 requirements.